Javran/poi-plugin-presortie/docs/Checklist.md

     (TODO) `fleet` is one of `id-1`, `id-2`, `id-3`, `id-4`, `combined` to
     indicate which fleet it's checking against

+    (TODO) in future we might change `fleet` to `target` so that we can support checking against LBAS or something else

 - when `type` is `health`

     ```